I will be in Philly in a couple of weeks and I am trying to plan out what I will do for two days.

 Go watch the video wall at the Comcast Center, take a boat tour on the Schuykill, go the Art Museum, Italian Market (in Rocky), do the more touristy things like go see the Liberty Bell, Independence Hall, Betsy Ross House, Constitution Center.

-Happy to keep making suggestions if you have any other specifics you want to know about. over 8 years ago
+Happy to keep making suggestions if you have any other specifics you want to know about. about 11 years ago